 Finally, SMF implements these policies via proper configuration of the deployed UPFs.

+The following figure 6.13.2-2 illustrates an example of adjustment of UP paths of on-going PDU sessions to minimize the energy consumption (as the policy of the operator) where EECF selects to adjust UP paths of the green and blue PDU sessions in such a way that there is no load on three UPFs (which can be turned off later by OAM)

+Figure 6.13.2-2: An example of UP Path adjustment

 Editor's note: Whether a new function is needed is FFS. (e.g. consider whether NWDAF or SMF can support the needed functionality).